-How we ensure quality of our most difficult Japanese translations
+How we ensure quality of our most difficult Japanese and Italian translations

-Although Japanese grammar is much simpler than that found in the Italian and English languages, the Japanese language poses its own unique difficulties.
-This is not so much a result of its logograms (kanji)—mastering the use of which is already a formidable task for those who have not studied the characters since childhood—as it is related to the intricacy and the sometimes strongly irrational traits of its written forms, as well as its countless and ubiquitous idioms
+Although Japanese grammar is much simpler than that found in many other languages such as Italian and English, the Japanese language poses its own unique difficulties.
+This is not so much a result of its logograms (kanji)—mastering the use of which is already a formidable task for those who have not studied the characters since childhood—as it is related to the intricacy, vagueness and the sometimes strongly inorganic/disjointed traits of its written forms, as well as its countless and ubiquitous idioms and the ever growing number of inappropriate English trasliterations.

-Another hurdle (perhaps even taller) is the need to correctly decipher things such as personal names and places, names of institutions and governmental bodies, abbreviations and contractions, historical terms and names that generally do not appear in common dictionaries, certain transliterations from foreign words and names done with the katakana syllabary (an all-Japanese concept that contributes to make this language unique in the world), frequent singular-plural ambiguities, and many other troublesome terms, all of which can compel the Italian translator to conduct arduous, time-consuming research, which can cause the relaxation of concentration and entice risky resolvent shortcuts with obvious impact on translation quality.
+Another hurdle (perhaps even taller) is the need to correctly decipher things such as personal names and places, names of institutions and governmental bodies, abbreviations and contractions, historical terms and names that generally do not appear in common dictionaries, certain transliterations from foreign words and names done with the katakana syllabary (an all-Japanese concept that contributes to make this language unique in the world), frequent singular-plural ambiguities, and many other troublesome terms, all of which can compel the Italian translator to conduct arduous, time-consuming researches which can lead to decreasing concentration and entice risky shortcuts with obvious impact on translation quality.

 Even without considering the objective difficulty that follows the need to completely learn the Japanese language itself (several decades of study? one's entire life? certainly many years of living and work in Japan), the supervision of a native Japanese translator or an educated Japanese person who is also proficient in the Italian language can become a necessity for all the reasons mentioned above.

-Similarly, because of the complex grammar, strong rhetorical traits, and convoluted written forms found in the Italian language, the correct understanding of certain types of texts for the Japanese translator may present insurmountable challenges as well—challenges which are frequently "surmounted" with simply a word-for-word translation, one of the mortal enemies of translation quality.
+Similarly, because of the complex grammar, strong rhetorical traits, and convoluted written forms found in the Italian language, the correct understanding of certain types of texts for the Japanese translator may present insurmountable challenges as well—challenges which are frequently "surmounted" with simply a word-for-word, or too literal translation, one of the mortal enemies of translation quality.
 Texts in the legal, business, historical, and political fields, for example, are often too intricate even for Italians themselves.

 In such cases, the supervision of a native Italian translator who is also proficient in the Japanese language can be indispensable, just as was true in the reverse situation described above.

-We are two mother tongue translators—one Italian who translates from Japanese and English and one Japanese who translates from Italian and English.
+Above all, we are two mother tongue freelance translators—one Italian who translates from Japanese and English and one Japanese who translates from Italian and English.

-The following is an example of Japanese → Italian translation process of a particularly difficult or exacting text and how we ensure its translation quality.
-The same applies also in case of Italian → Japanese translations, though with inverted roles:
+The following is an example of Italian translation from Japanese process of a particularly difficult or exacting text and how we ensure its translation quality.
+The same applies also in case of Italian to Japanese translations, though with inverted roles:

-- The Italian native speaker translator briefly goes over the Japanese source text to acquire a general understanding of the subject matter and identify the parts that might require clarification from the client.
+- The Italian translator briefly goes over the Japanese source text to acquire a general understanding of the subject matter and identify the parts that might require clarification from the client.

-- The Italian translator researches any specialized terminology he may not be familiar with yet, if necessary with the help of the Japanese native speaker translator.
+- The Italian translator researches any specialized terminology he may not be familiar with yet, if necessary with the help of the Japanese translator.

 - The Italian translator starts translating, this time placing emphasis on the content rather than the writing style in order to obtain a first translation draft.